migupl/drop-photo-get-exif-data/README.md

 ### Attributes

 The Web Component allows a *helperText* attribute with the text to display.
-The defaults are "Choose file" for mobile and "Drop files here" for other devices.
+The default is "Drop files here".

 By example, the following code